Accounting for Asylum Seeker Services

 Source: Office of the New York City Comptroller; Mayor’s Office of Management and Budget

-Note: A household can be a family with children, adults living together as a family (adult parent with an adult child or adults living as partners without children) or a single adult living alone
+Note: A household can be a family with children, adults living together as a family (adult parent with an adult child or adults living as partners without children) or a single adult living alone.

 Per Diem

-DHS manages contracts that house 32,130 individuals as of May 12, 2024, accounting for 49 percent of asylum seekers currently in City-funded shelter.
-DHS has procured 161 emergency shelters in former hotels through a combination of nonprofit service providers and a hotel contract administered by the Hotel Association of NYC (HANYC).
-While a small number of the nonprofit providers subcontract directly with a hotel provider, most of the registered contracts are for services only and the hotel rooms are procured separately via the HANYC contract.
-The below table shows the average room rates by borough (plus the city of Yonkers).
-The average HANYC per diem is $156, as shown below.
+Daily cost (or the per diem per household) is made up of two primary components, housing and non-housing costs.
+The Comptroller’s Office examined these hotel and service costs in a July 2024 report.
+As of January 2024, DHS had procured 161 emergency shelters in hotels through a combination of nonprofit service providers and a contract administered by the Hotel Association of NYC (HANYC).
+While a small number of the nonprofit providers subcontract directly with a hotel provider, most of the registered contracts are for services only while hotel rooms are procured separately via the HANYC contract.

 HANYC Hotel Room Rates by Borough